AlaskaAirlines/AuroDesignTokens/README.md

 The example build pipeline addresses this by concatenating the CSS variables with the final CSS output file.

+## Hex Codes

+Style Dictionary requires that color definitions be established as hex values that then can be transformed into various outputs, e.g. rgba, rgb 6-digit hex, iOS and Android color vars.

+To support alpha values, it is suggested to use 8-digit or RGBA hex values, where the last digit(s) represents the alpha value.
+For more information see [8-Digit Hex Codes?](https://css-tricks.com/8-digit-hex-codes/) and here for a full [#RRGGBBAA table](https://borderleft.com/toolbox/rrggbbaa/).

 ## Native output support

 Style Dictionary fully supports native platforms and is able to output resources that are usable in both iOS and Android native development.